HOA Yearly Checklist for HOA Boards in Denver

 Before terminating a contract with a vendor, however, HOA Boards will want to have a plan in place for service.
 You don’t want to have, for example, a trash contract terminated with no new contract in place; homeowners will not have service until the new contract is signed and executed.
 Use the time before year end to get these items in place.

 Your HOA should have a vision for the long term.
 One way to achieve that is to have (and follow) a strategic plan.
 Here at CAP Management, we use a three-page strategic plan with one-month, two-month, and three-month goals.
 As an HOA Board, this model can be useful, expanded upon, and should be reviewed along with your HOA checklist and corresponding documents.

 HOA Boards should also have some big picture 1-year, 2-year, and 3-year goals that are reasonable and achievable.
 These can be items from your reserve study, they can be putting in place and researching sustainability projects, or even as simple as wanting to centralize a list of planned improvements.
 Whatever form your vision takes, your HOA Board should have a written plan to execute your big picture goals.

 Lastly, year-end is when many changes get put into place.
 This can range from changes in assessment amounts to new board members.
 Be sure to follow your HOA’s rules on notifying homeowners of these changes and take the opportunity to let homeowners know how to run for the Board and who new Board members are.
 Many homeowners don’t even know that they can run for the Board – often they are under the impression that they have to live there for a certain amount of time or other qualifications.
 This will increase transparency and work to let the community know that the HOA Board is made up of people like them who care about the community.

-By making sure that these items are done with care, every HOA and HOA Board in Colorado can set themselves up for success in the coming year.
+By making sure that each item in your HOA yearly checklist and documents are diligently reviewed, every HOA and HOA Board in Colorado can set themselves up for success in the coming year.